American Heart Association Training Center

 1. Practice on a Manikin

 Regular hands-on practice boosts muscle memory.
-Focus on performing high-quality compressions and rescue breaths until they feel natural.
+Focus on performing high-quality chest compression techniques and rescue breaths until they feel natural.

 2. Focus on Technique

-Pay attention to hand placement, compression depth, and allowing full recoil.
-Use a timer to match the recommended compression rate.
+Pay close attention to your hand placement procedure, compression depth, and allowing full chest recoil.
+Use a timer to match the correct compression rate.

 3. Simulate Real-Life Scenarios

-Practice with different emergencies to stay adaptable and confident in managing various scenarios.
+Practice with different emergency response protocol scenarios to stay adaptable and confident in managing various situations you may encounter during the skills assessment.

 4. Get Feedback

-Work with a trainer or instructor who can give you constructive feedback and correct your technique.
+Work with a trainer or instructor who can give you immediate feedback and correct your technique.

 5. Stay Calm